Leaders across the world blame others and each other for the problems in their countries or in the world at large.

 This world is indeed complicated in many aspects: politics, economics, society, religion… But does it need to be so complicated?
 Can it not be made more simple to reduce tensions and conflicts?
 Is there no common ground to work on constructively and together?

 This world is definitely going in the wrong direction.
-Almost everybody feels that Humankind urgently needs to change the way it treats Nature as its very existence depends on it.
+Almost everybody feels that Humanity urgently needs to change the way it treats Nature as its very existence depends on it.
 Yet, most leaders carry on business as usual.
 Yes, indeed, business and money remain the number one priority.

 Why do some countries still need to wage wars?
 Why do some insist on developing and having nuclear weapons?